Divyanshu4fx/st7735-pi5-display/README.md

    pip install -r requirements.txt
    ```
 3. Change Display Height and Width in st7735 libray location to get full display.
-   a. go to home/lib/python3.11/site-packages/st7735/__init__.py Or your python installation location
+   - go to home/lib/python3.11/site-packages/st7735/__init__.py Or your python installation location
-   b. change this variable according to your display size
+   - change this variable according to your display size
    ```python
    ST7735_TFTWIDTH = 128
    ST7735_TFTHEIGHT = 160